RezaNosairis/mexter/ReadMe.txt

 **note:
- make sure the 2 image place in the "img" folder and name as bellow: main image(fixed) ==>  1.png
+ make sure the 2 images place in the "img" folder and name as bellow: main image(fixed) ==>  1.png
   2nd image ==========>  2.png